aldringordon/TikTok-Playlist-Generator/README.md

 * Trello
 * Git

-The aim of the project is to develop a backend for the program in python with the intention of creating a view interface for a possible iOS app or simple web app.
+The aim of the project is to impelement the back-end functionality of the intended application with the possibility of creating a web-app or mobile front-end.